ansys/pyensight/doc/source/contributing.rst

 --------------------
 PyEnSight is compliant with the `Coding style <https://dev.docs.pyansys.com/coding-style/index.html>`_ documented in the *PyAnsys Developer's Guide*.
-It uses a build target to check the code style.
-You can verify the code style with this command:
+It uses a build target to verify the code style.
+You can use this command to verify the code style:

 .. code:: bash